OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ## Security Risks

 In general, secure or sensitive data should not be stored persistently in browser data stores as this may permit information leakage on shared systems.
-Because the Web Storage mechanisms are API's, this also permits access from injected scripts, making it less secure than cookies with the `httponly` flag applied.
+Because the Web Storage mechanisms are APIs, this also permits access from injected scripts, making it less secure than cookies with the `httponly` flag applied.
-While a case could be made for storing workflow specific data in `sessionStorage` for use by that specific tab/window across reloads, the Web Storage API's should be treated as insecure storage.
-Because of this, if a business solution requres the use of the `localStorage` or `sessionStorage` to store sensitive data, such a solution should encipher data and apply replay protections.
+While a case could be made for storing workflow specific data in `sessionStorage` for use by that specific tab/window across reloads, the Web Storage APIs should be treated as insecure storage.
+Because of this, if a business solution requires the use of the `localStorage` or `sessionStorage` to store sensitive data, such a solution should encipher data and apply replay protections.
-Due to the potential to access Web Storage API's via an XSS attack, session identifiers should be stored using non-persistent cookies, with the appropriate flags to protect from [insecure access](Transport_Layer_Protection_Cheat_Sheet.md) (`Secure`), [XSS](Cross_Site_Scripting_Prevention_Cheat_Sheet.md) (`HttpOnly`) and [CSRF](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md) issues (`SameSite`).
+Due to the potential to access Web Storage APIs via an XSS attack, session identifiers should be stored using non-persistent cookies, with the appropriate flags to protect from [insecure access](Transport_Layer_Protection_Cheat_Sheet.md) (`Secure`), [XSS](Cross_Site_Scripting_Prevention_Cheat_Sheet.md) (`HttpOnly`) and [CSRF](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md) issues (`SameSite`).

 ## References